glennsl/reason-react-quick-start/quick-start.md

 ### The elusive "component bag"

-Since idiomatic Reason/OCaml code does not use `this`, rehydrate defines a data structure that's called the "component bag" which fulfills the same role.
+Since idiomatic Reason/OCaml code does not use `this`, Reason-React defines a data structure that's called the "component bag" which fulfills the same role.
 Which is to avoid having to spcify every damn thing you might want to use, just in case.
 Therefore many of the functions you define on your components, like the `render` function, will get passed a "component bag".
 It is a record of the shape `{props, state, updater, refSetter, instanceVars, setState}`, and you'll usually want to destructure the argument directly.
 If you need access to the state, you just add that like so: `let render { props, state } => ...`

 ### Look, ma, no magic!

 As far as Reason's JSX syntax is concerned, a component is nothing more than a module with a createElement function of a certain shape.
 So if we remove all the magic (and all the convenient functionality) we can define a component like this:

+[//]: # "components2 - Part 1"
 ```reason
 module Welcome = {
   let createElement ::name ::children () =>